mvysny/karibu-migration/README.md

 For example,
 there is `setWidthUndefined()` function marked as deprecated (since it's no longer in Vaadin 14), redirecting to a `setWidth(null)` call.

-The jar is in Maven Central (TODO release), so it's easy to add this library to your project.
+The jar is in Maven Central, so it's easy to add this library to your project.

 Gradle:
 ```groovy